nginxinc/nginx-ingress-workshops/OSS/labs/lab7/readme.md

     - `upstream blocks` with Pod IPs
     - the `least_conn` or `round-robin` load balancing method

-    This is all standard Nginx under the hood, it should look very familiar.
+    This is all standard NGINX under the hood, it should look very familiar.

 ## Enhanced Logging with NGINX Ingress

-Let's add some additional fields to the Nginx Access Log, you need more data about the performance of the **coffee** and **tea** pods for Developers.
+Let's add some additional fields to the NGINX Access Log, you need more data about the performance of the **coffee** and **tea** pods for Developers.
 They are asking you to help fix an **"application too slow"** escalation ticket from the Marketing team.
 The "free coffee" campaign was popular but customer feedback was the website was too slow.

-For reference, this is the default Nginx Access Log format:
+For reference, this is the default NGINX Access Log format:

 ```bash
 log_format main $remote_addr - $remote_user [$time_local] $request $status $body_bytes_sent $http_refererm $http_user_agent $http_x_forwarded_for;